mathisgauthey/mathisgauthey.github.io/docs/posts/How to Enforce Commit Conventions and Automate the Release and Changelog Process.md

 ```

 > [!warning] Don't forget to commit these changes !
 > The files you modify using `exec` part of `semantic-release` needs to be added to the `assets` of the `git` plugin configuration.
-An example can be found in the [previous section](How%2520to%2520Enforce%2520Commit%2520Conventions%2520and%2520Automate%2520the%2520Release%2520and%2520Changelog%2520Process.md#configuration).
+An example can be found in the `Configuration` section.

 ### Launch Locally to Test it Out